 - Family-friendly atmosphere

-- The lift op at the Arrowhead chair was probably the friendliest we have ever encountered.
+- The lift op at Red’s Lift was probably the friendliest we have ever encountered.
 She conversed with us each and every time we took the chair, making sure we were having fun.

 - The mountain host was super friendly also.

-- We paid only $30 each for lift tickets purchased off of Liftopia for mid-week skiing.
+- We paid only $30 each for lift tickets purchased off of Liftopia for mid-week skiing in 2013

 - The biggest problem here is the low elevation.
 If it was 1,500′ higher it would be a whole different experience with deeper, colder snow.

-- There are only 450 acres of terrain, and much of that is rarely going to be skiable, so you are really only skiing 8-10 runs on 4 lifts.
+- There are only 450 acres of terrain, and some of that is rarely going to be skiable

 Would we go back